Skip to Main Content

 Need further help in identifying scholarly and popular articles?

-• Some databases, such as OneSearch, Ebsco, or ProQuest, allow you to limit your search to scholarly or peer-reviewed articles.
+• Some databases, such as OneSearch, EBSCO, or ProQuest, allow you to limit your search to scholarly or peer-reviewed articles.

 • UlrichsWeb Periodicals Directory will tell you whether or not a journal is refereed.
 Look for the Referee's jersey symbol.